Ideas, suggestions, and how-to information on

 Several theatres have a Volunteer Committee that meets

-monthly to help facilitate the daily operation of the theater.
+monthly to help facilitate the daily operation of the theatre.
 The three main purposes of the committee are to give volunteers a greater sense of ownership,

 to serve as a liaison between the volunteer community at large and theatre staff, and to create social opportunities for volunteers